-- The school's Internet access will be designed to enhance and extend education. - Pupils will be taught what Internet use is acceptable and what is not and given clear objectives for Internet use. - The schools will ensure that the copying and subsequent use of Internet derived materials by staff and pupils complies with copyright law. - Access levels will be reviewed to reflect the curriculum requirements and age of pupils. - Staff should guide pupils to online activities that will support the learning outcomes planned for the pupils' age and maturity.

-- Pupils will be educated in the effective use of the Internet in research, including the skills of knowledge location, retrieval and evaluation. - Pupils will be taught to acknowledge the source of information used and to respect copyright when using Internet material in their own work. - Pupils should be taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - The school will take all reasonable precautions to ensure that users access only appropriate material.
+- The school's Internet access will be designed to enhance and extend education. - Pupils will be taught what Internet use is acceptable and what is not and given clear objectives for Internet use. - The schools will ensure that the copying and subsequent use of Internet derived materials by staff and pupils complies with copyright law. - Accessibility levels will be reviewed to reflect the curriculum requirements and age of pupils. - Staff should guide pupils to online activities that will support the learning outcomes planned for the pupils' age and maturity. - Pupils will be educated in the effective use of the Internet in research, including the skills of knowledge location, retrieval, and evaluation. - Pupils will be taught to acknowledge the source of information used and to respect copyright when using Internet material in their own work. - Pupils should be taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - The school will take all reasonable precautions to ensure that users access only appropriate material.
 However, due to the global and connected nature of Internet content, it is not possible to guarantee that access to unsuitable material will never occur via a school computer.
-The Academy can accept liability for the material accessed, or any consequences resulting from Internet use. - The school should audit ICT use to establish if the e-Safety policy is adequate and that the implementation of the e-Safety policy is appropriate. - The use of computer systems without permission or for inappropriate purposes could constitute a criminal offence under the Computer Misuse Act 1990. - Methods to identify, assess and minimise risks will be reviewed regularly. - All users will be expected to behave in a safe and responsible way, promote a respectful culture online and ensure that technology is being used to aid learning. - The use of mobile phones in school as set out in the BYOD policy will be explained to new staff and new students.
+The Academy can accept liability for the material accessed, or any consequences resulting from Internet use.
+The Academy understands it responsibilities in relation to filtering and monitoring and does all that it can reasonably can to limit the pupil's exposure to inappropriate materials. - The Academy regularly audits ICT use to establish if the online safety policy is adequate and that the implementation of the online safety policy is appropriate. - The use of computer systems without permission or for inappropriate purposes could constitute a criminal offence under the Computer Misuse Act 1990. - Methods to identify, assess and minimise risks will be reviewed regularly.

+All users will be expected to behave in a safe and responsible way, promote a respectful culture online and ensure that technology is being used to aid learning.
+The use of mobile phones in school as set out in the BYOD policy will be explained to new staff and new students.